 Economic crises naturally make government actions easier to justify.
 Any individual policy initiative may be sensible or not as a response to an economic or financial crisis, but the mere existence of the crisis makes it far easier for any government to act boldly, and to convince the people of the need for such bold action.
 The unfortunate corollary, however, is that when crises are past-even though the problems may still lurk beneath the surface-it is easy for politicians to move on to other things, secure in the belief that there is no longer a need for serious policy changes.
 The fact that Canada's financial system fared far better over the past few years than did those in the United States or the United Kingdom may indicate that we have no serious policy challenges to solve within the financial sector.
-Or Canada's relative success may simply reflect our good luck.
-Or perhaps it is a bit of both.
+Or it may reflect the fact that we were lucky.
+Or perhaps it reflects a bit of both.